zenoss/zenosslabs/docs/zenpack_development/monitoring_snmp_device/component_modeling.rst

       used for any component types to which you will bind monitoring templates.

-   8. Finally we must define the `device` method for our component.
+   8. We must define the `device` method for our component.
 Every component must provide this method.
 We can find our device by calling the `sensor_device` relation.

+   9. Finally we override the `getRRDTemplateName` method.
+This method allows us to control the name of the monitoring template that will be automatically bound to each temperature sensor.

 2. Edit ``$ZP_DIR/NetBotzDevice.py`` to add the following to the bottom.